 There are several things that could cause a battery to appear as though it is no longer delivering the amperage it was designed for:

-Contact us if you have any questions.
+Please don't hesitate to contact us if you have any questions!

 We would love to hear from you!